Weighted Depth Jump

 Follow these step-by-step instructions to perform Weighted Depth Jump with proper form and technique.

-Land softly on the balls of your feet and quickly bend your knees to cushion the impact.
+Land softly on the balls of your feet, immediately bending your knees and hips to absorb the impact and return to a squat position.

 Secondary Muscles